LOGIC0822/OSdesign/Project3/typescripy.md

 ./BDC_command 10356

 ```
-For example, as a command client, we implement the BDC_command and we set the port as 10356, disk-like file name as kk.txt, 128 cylinders and 128 sectord per cylinder.
+For example, as a command client, we implement the BDC_command, set the port as 10356, disk-like file name as kk.txt, 128 cylinders and 128 sectors per cylinder.
-Then we input such orders:
+Then we input orders below:
 ```shell
 I
 R 0 0
 W 0 0  5 ttttt
 R 0 0
 ```
-The program will print following message:
+The following message will be printed on the screen:
 ```
 128 128

 Yes
 ttttt
 ```

+Then we can also try the random-command client, we can use following order to set 10 random orders, then we will see output as follows:

 ``` shell
 ./BDC_random <num of random orders> <port>

 ./BDC_random 10 10356
 ```
-Then we can also try the random-command client, we can set 10 orders, then we will see output as follows:

 ```
 cylinders: 128, sectors_per_cylinder: 128, instructions: 10